weiguoPian/MetaTPTrans/README.md

 # MetaTPTrans

+This repository is based on the implementation of TPTrans.

 ## raw data
 To run experiments, please first create datasets from raw code snippets of [CodeSearchNet dataset](https://github.com/github/CodeSearchNet).
 Download and unzip the raw jsonl data of CSN into the _raw_data_ dir like that